Hill 303 massacre: Execution

 At 14:00 on August 17, a UN air strike took place, attacking the hill with napalm, bombs, rockets and machine guns.
 At this time, a KPA officer said that US soldiers were closing in on them and they could not continue to hold the prisoners.
 The officer ordered the men executed, and the KPA then fired into the Americans in the gully.
 One of the KPA who was later captured said all or most of the 50 guards participated, but some of the survivors said only a group of 14 KPA guards, directed by their non-commissioned officers, fired into them with PPSh-41 "burp guns".
 Before all the KPA soldiers left the area, some returned to the ravine and shot survivors of the initial massacre.
 Only four or five of the men in this group survived, by hiding under the dead bodies of others.
-In all, 41 US prisoners were killed in the ravine.
-The bulk of these men—26 in all—were from the mortar platoon but prisoners captured elsewhere were also among them.
+In all, 41 US prisoners were killed in the ravine, of which 26 were from the mortar platoon.

 The US air strike and artillery bombardment pushed the KPA forces off the hill.
 After the strike, at 15:30, the infantry attacked up the hill unopposed and secured it by 16:30.
 The combined strength of E and F Companies on the hill was about 60 men.
 The artillery and the air strike killed and wounded an estimated 500 KPA troops on Hill 303, with survivors fleeing in complete disorder.
 Two of the massacre survivors making their way down the hill to meet the counter-attacking force were fired upon before they could establish their identity, but not hit.
 The 5th Cavalry Regiment quickly discovered the bodies of the prisoners with machine-gun wounds, hands still bound behind their backs.

 That night, near Waegwan, KPA anti-tank fire hit and knocked out two tanks of the 70th Armor Regiment.
 The next day, August 18, US troops found the bodies of six members of the tank crews showing indications that they had been captured and executed in the same manner as the men on Hill 303.